-The Discover it Secured Card packs a powerful punch of attributes not typically seen in secured cards.
+The Discover it® Secured packs a powerful punch of attributes not typically seen in secured cards.
 For starters, you earn cash back with the card—something no other secured card on the market offers.
 And it will double your cash back at the end of the first year.
-The bank will also review your account, starting at seven months in, to see if you qualify to graduate to an unsecured card.
+The bank will also review your account, starting at eight months in, to see if you qualify to graduate to an unsecured card.

 The Credit One Bank Platinum Card offers some rewards, and offers decent APRs for a secured card.
 A major drawback of the Credit One Bank Platinum Card is that you won’t know the exact terms of your offer until you’ve applied.

 The two reasons you may want to apply for the OpenSky Secured Visa Credit Card is if you don’t own a checking account, but still want access to a credit card, or if you’re looking for a secured card with a decent annual percentage rate.
 There’s a very narrow band of consumers this applies to, we imagine.